Droncamillo/Droncamillo/README.md

 - 👋 Hi, I’m @Droncamillo
-- 👀 I’m interested in creating SmartContract
+- 👀 I’m interested in creating applications and programming
-- 🌱 I’m currently learning Solidity and Python
+- 🌱 I’m currently learning Java Script
-- 💞️ I’m looking to collaborate on easy projects
-- 📫 How to reach me kicimaes@gmail.com

 <!---
 Droncamillo/Droncamillo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.